Taslima-Yeasmin-Oyshi/DSP-Audio-Denoiser/README.md

 # 🎧 Audio Denoising Using DSP Techniques

-A Python-based Digital Signal Processing (DSP) project that removes background noise from audio recordings using **Spectral Subtraction** and **Wiener Filtering**.
-The project visualizes the denoising process through waveform and spectrogram analysis, improving overall speech clarity and audio quality.
+A Python-based Digital Signal Processing (DSP) project for audio denoising using **Short-Time Fourier Transform (STFT)**, **Spectral Subtraction**, and **Wiener Filtering**.
+The project removes background noise from audio recordings and visualizes the results using waveform and spectrogram analysis.

 ---

 ## 📌 Project Overview

-Background noise significantly degrades audio quality and affects applications such as speech recognition, telecommunication, and audio restoration.
-This project implements a DSP-based audio denoising pipeline that estimates the noise spectrum and suppresses unwanted noise while preserving important speech components.
+Background noise negatively impacts audio quality and speech intelligibility.
+This project implements a DSP-based audio denoising pipeline that estimates background noise and suppresses it while preserving important speech components.
+The system provides visual comparisons of the original and denoised signals using waveforms and spectrograms.

 ---